EKayatz/Interview100-presentation/README.md

 Welcome to Interview100, your go-to platform for mastering coding interview questions and enhancing your technical interview preparation.
 Whether you're a budding software engineer or an experienced developer aiming to sharpen your skills, Interview100 has you covered.

-This is the presentation Website for the <Link href="https://github.com/EKayatz/Intrerview100">BayerCodingChallenge</Link>
+This is the presentation Website for the [BayerCodingChallenge](https://github.com/EKayatz/Intrerview100).

 ## About Interview100